timfoley/StreamCatcher/README.md

 ## To Refactor
 - [ ] **FORM VALIDATION ON RT SCORE FILTER**
 - [ ] what happens when the first filter doesn't return enough movies?
 - [ ] what do do when we've run out of movies (reloadCount > offset)
 - [ ] when a user has locked 5 movies, hide refresh button
 - [ ] catch errors!
 - [ ] where to write component logic (App vs MoviesContainer vs MovieDetails etc.)
 - [ ] permanently save movie streaming links to state
 - [ ] for the first batch of movies, choose a random offset between 1-4
 - [ ] add more info to movie details
-- [ ] auto-generate source filter checkboxes based on presence in state
+- [ ] auto-generate source filter checkboxes based on presence in state (contact.eirving)